F-joyce/project-search-optimisation/README.md

 5. At the command prompt (it should have appeared) write <code>python Ga_barriers_template.py</code>
 6. The script will start.
 After path initialisation the ga will open a bunch of script running the simulation.
 In the command prompt at some point will appear <code>Waiting for simulation to output results since X minutes</code>.
 If X is larger than 7 minutes, probably one of the scripts got stuck, this can usually be pushed forward by finding a stuck script and pressing Return ***TODO*** add screenshot of what this will look like.

-# Project Structure:
+# Project Structure
-## The common package stores modules which are used by the implementations.
+The common package stores modules which are used by the implementations.

-### Barriers and Plates similar modules
+## Barriers and Plates similar modules

 The packages are organised in a very similar way, the common features will be described here.
 What changes is from where some methods are imported, for example the evaluate_pop_fitness will be imported from the barrier package for barriers and from plates package for plates and so on.
 Modules with different structure for different packages are explained in next sections.